oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

 1. Follow the instructions in [What to do if the failure is due to an existing issue](#what-to-do-if-the-failure-is-due-to-an-existing-issue), below (i.e. ensure that an issue is filed for the failure, and leave a comment on it).

-1. Leave a comment on your PR that (a) provides a link to the issue above, and (b) explicitly ask the maintainers to force-merge your PR.
+1. Leave a comment on your PR that (a) provides a link to the issue which shows that the failure is due to an existing problem, and (b) explicitly ask the maintainers to force-merge your PR.

 ## Figuring out whether the failure is due to your PR or an existing issue

-If there isn't an open issue already corresponding to the failure you are seeing, then either your code could be wrong, or the test/check on Oppia's develop branch could be incorrect.
+If there isn't an open issue already corresponding to the failure you are seeing, then either your code could be wrong, or the code on Oppia's develop branch could be incorrect.
 You will need to determine which of these cases it is.

 Here are some tips for how to determine whether the failing CI check is due to your code or a problem in Oppia's develop branch: